Nfon-Carl/Nfon-Carl/README.md

 - 👋 Hi, I’m @Nfon-Carl
-- 👀 I’m interested in AI
+- 👀 I’m interested in React and React Native
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Interesting React/React Native Projects.
 - 📫 How to reach me ..nfoncarl48@gmail.com

 <!---